-The compressor may be mounted horizontally or vertically; however, it must be mounted so that the drain valve (Figure 1) is pointing down.
+The compressor may be mounted horizontally or vertically; however, it must be mounted so that the drain (Figure 9) is pointing down.
 Condensation in the air tank must be drained periodically, through this valve.
 A short length of rubber hose is included for this purpose - the hose can be attached to the valve and routed to the exterior of the motorhome.
-If possible, continued on next page choose a mounting location for the compressor where a 1⁄2" hole can be drilled near the drain valve, through to the exterior of the motorhome.
+If possible, choose a mounting location for the compressor where a 1⁄2" hole can be drilled near the drain valve, through to the exterior of the motorhome.